paulgturner1981/hotel-test.equalexperts.io/README.md

 Cross-browser/device testing:
 -----------------------------
 Exploratory testing was completed on the folowing browsers: Chrome (latest), Firefox (latest), Safari (latest).
+As this is a single-page app with limited functionality I decided to focus my session based testing on the core functionality of the site: the input forms, the datepicker and the "Save"/"Delete" functions.

 As the site does not work correctly below 992px width (defect raised separately) I decided it was not prudent to spend time testing on devices until this issue was resolved.
 Should that defect be resolved further device testing will then be required.

 Accessibility testing: